Cost to Build a Pond

 How long does garden pond liner last?

 This will of course depend on the material.
 Some materials like PVC and polyethylene tend to last around two decades, while EPDM/rubber pond liners or RPE pond liners can last for 30 to 40 years or longer.
-It will also depend on how well-maintained your garden pond is.
+It will also depend on how well-maintained your garden pond is and UV exposure.

 How deep should a pond be for bass fish?